 1. Prepare your canner, jars, lids, and rings.

-First, get out your water bath canner, jars, lids, and rings.
-The Preserving with Pomona’s Pectin cookbook says to sterilize your jars first, so I’ll leave that in this recipe.
-To sterilize your empty jars, submerge them in your canner and boil them for 10 minutes.
 I usually turn the heat off the canner at that point and leave my jars in the canner until I’m ready to fill them.
-It is worth noting that the Ball Complete Book of Home Preserving does not require sterilizing jars for jams, jellies, and preserves since all recipes are boiled in the water bath canner for at least 10 minutes and sterilization is achieved that way.
+It is worth noting that the Ball Complete Book of Home Preserving does not require sterilizing jars for jams, jellies, and preserves since all recipes are boiled in the water bath canner for at least 10 minutes, and sterilization is achieved that way.

 2. Make your reduced-sugar apple jelly.

-First, prepare your Pomona’s calcium water.
 In a small half-pint or similar glass jar, mix 1/2 teaspoon of calcium powder with 1/2 cup of water.
 Store your extra calcium water in the refrigerator for several months and use it up as needed to make jams and jellies.

 Next, fill a medium saucepan with 4 cups of apple juice, 1/4 cup of lemon juice, and 4 teaspoons of calcium water.
 Mix well and bring to a boil over high heat.
-Then slowly whisk in the sugar and pectin mixture, stirring constantly and vigorously for 2 minutes to dissolve the sugar and pectin.
-Once the jelly returns to a full boil, take it off the heat and stir to make sure the pectin and sugar have dissolved.

 3. Can your apple jelly.

-Then remove any air bubbles and wipe the rims with a damp cloth to remove any jelly (I usually use the hot water from the canner to wipe the rims).
+Ladle the hot jelly into your hot jars and leave 1/4 inch of headspace.
+Then remove any air bubbles and wipe the rims clean with a damp cloth to remove any jelly.
+I usually use the hot water from the canner to wipe the rims.

-Place your lids on your jars and then screw your bands on until they are fingertip tight.
+Next, place your lids on your jars and then screw your bands on until they are fingertip tight.
 This means you screw your bands on until it just meets resistance and then tighten a little bit more.
 Don’t screw the bands on so tight that the trapped air can’t escape or your jars will explode!

 4. Process your jars.

 Lower your hot jars into your hot canner.
-(Use caution and a jar lifter.)
+Use caution and a jar lifter.
 The water should cover your jars by at least 2 inches.

 Add the lid to your canner and bring the water to a rolling boil.
 Then set your timer for 10 minutes if your elevation is less than 1,000 feet above sea level.
-(Since water boils at lower temperatures the higher your elevation, add an extra 1 minute of processing time for every 1,000 feet in elevation you are above sea level.)
+Since water boils at lower temperatures the higher your elevation, add an extra 1 minute of processing time for every 1,000 feet in elevation you are above sea level.

 Variations to Recipe

-If you want to try something new, you can substitute honey for the sugar in this recipe.
-The sugar isn’t needed for safety or to jell this apple jelly, so don’t be afraid.
 You can try using 1/2 cup of honey first (since honey has a strong flavor) while it’s boiling in the saucepan.
 If you don’t think it’s sweet enough after a taste-test, add the other 1/2 cup of honey.

 If you want to try using honey, you’ll revise the recipe steps slightly.
 Put your honey into a measuring cup, add the Pomona’s pectin powder to the honey, and stir well.
 You’ll add the sweetener/pectin mixture to your boiling fruit juice and follow the rest of the steps as normal.